 - What kind of monetary hits you took because of your accident and injuries

-- How you’ve been affected emotionally by the trauma of being in a car collision
+- How you have been affected emotionally by the trauma of being in a car collision

 - What it will cost to replace or repair damaged property